heslabs/pynq-workshop/06_VitisAcc_Overlays/readme.md

 ### Creating a Driver

 * While the DefaultIP driver is useful for determining that the IP is working it is not the most user-friendly API to expose to the eventual end-users of the overlay.
 Ideally we want to create an IP-specific driver exposing a single add function to call the accelerator.
-* Custom drivers are created by inheriting from DefaultIP and adding a bindto class attribute consisting of the IP types the driver should bind to.
+* Custom drivers are created by inheriting from DefaultIP and adding a bindto class attribute consisting of the IP types the driver should bind to
 * The constructor of the class should take a single description parameter and pass it through to the super class __init__.
 The description is a dictionary containing the address map and any interrupts and GPIO pins connected to the IP.

 ```